 - Join an organisation such as the SFEP for advice and support.

 - Plan for uptimes and downtimes, particularly when you’re starting up.
 You need a cushion behind you, because you won’t be working 35 hours a week straightaway.

 - Don’t try to cut corners, don’t claim to be able to do things you can’t and don’t try to get away without doing the training.
 A lot of people are trying to do this out there.

 If you have great attention to detail and a range of industry contacts, read our step-by-step guide on becoming a freelance copywriter.
-For more information on going freelance in general, check out our freelance and contracting channel.

 Ready to get started?
 Find out everything you need to know about how to start your own business here.